Heraldry Symbols & What They Mean

 A fleam may also be referred to as a fleme, flegme, or a lance.

 Flint and steel were the ancient components necessary fro producing fire.
-They are borne as tokens of the bearer’s readiness for zealous service.
+In heraldry, they are borne as tokens of the bearer’s readiness for zealous service.

 The furison, the instrument by which fire was struck from flint, is also a heraldic charge and would have a similar symbolic meaning.
 John, the Earl of Flanders used a flint stone and steel as a device, which was inherited by his son.
 His son, Phillip the Good founded the order of the Golden Fleece and the collar of this order bears flint stones and steels.

-The fly is a bearer of pestilence, and may have been adopted as a symbol to ward off evil and pestilence.
+The fly is a bearer of pestilence in heraldry, and may have been adopted as a symbol to ward off evil and pestilence.

 With all of its variations it is not an uncommon charge found on crests and coats of arms.
 The word fly likely refers to a common housefly, but flies, bees and beetlesseem to often be confused in heraldic drawing.